 You'll have lots of fun playing through this game.
 7th Level did such a great job capturing the spirit of Monty Python that they created two more games based on them (which may escape the Chamber at a later date).
 Tell us what you think in the comments below!

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox running Microsoft Windows 3.1 to get the game working on modern systems.
-Tested on Windows 7, Windows 8 and Windows 10.
+Manual included Tested on Windows 10.

 01.07.2015 Version 2 - Improved installer